Drill Matching Bolt Holes

 A Way To Drill Matching Bolt HolesAs a simple modification of Method 1 above, if the hole is large, then we must drill in steps.
 For instance, if the holes you need are larger than you want to drill through with a single pass.

 Anyway, the technique starts like Method 1, using the large drill bit, but only deep enough to leave a good center mark for a guide.
-Switch to a small drill bit, drill through, then progress from there.
+Switch to a small drill bit, drill through, then progress larger and larger from there.

 Method 3 – Transfer Marking

-When the above methods don’t work — either because of the awkward nature of the part you are attaching, or some other reason — we can use transfer marking.
+When the above methods do not work – either because of the awkward nature of the part you are attaching, or some other reason – we can use transfer marking.
 The two ways to accomplish it are: 1) with a pen; 2) with a transfer punch.

-On the other hand, often you can put a “transfer punch” in the hole and mark the center with the punch.
-Transfer punches (shown in this image) are not super common tools for DIY, but nice in these circumstances.
-Select the right size punch (largest that will fit the existing hole), and use a hammer to indent the center of the hole into your new part.
+Another way is to mark the center of a hole with a “transfer punch”.
+Shown in the image, transfer punches are not super common for DIY, but nice in these circumstances.
+Select the right size punch (largest that will fit the existing hole), then use a hammer to indent the center of the hole into your new part.
 Do this for all of the holes while the part is clamped in the correct location.
-This will “transfer” the locations of the hole so you can then drill them as needed.
+This will “transfer” the locations of the holes so you can drill matching bolt holes.

 Good luck with all your drilling projects.